mvolkmann/blog/src/sample.md

 ## htmx Attributes

-Htmx provides a new set of HTML attributes that enable doing all of this without writing any custom client-side JavaScript code.
+Htmx provides a new set of HTML attributes that make HTML more expressive.
+These attributes enable sending HTTP requests to endpoints and inserting the resulting HTML into the DOM.
+Any event on any HTML element can trigger any kind of HTTP request (GET, POST, PUT, PATCH, or DELETE) and the response does not result in a full page refresh.
+All this is done without writing any custom client-side JavaScript code.

 Currently htmx defines 36 attributes, but a small subset of them are commonly used.